Teacher Sign Up

 COMMENTS

-Course: ELAR Grade 4 Unit: Non-fiction Texts Reading Argumentative Text Reading Argumentative Text Students learn the elements of an argumentative text and identify them in a short comic strip.
-Next, they explore the connection between knowing a text’s audience and reading argumentative text.
+Here are the teacher pack items for Reading Argumentative Text: Preview - Scene 1.
+Overview.
+In this experience, students learn the elements of an argumentative text and identify them in a short comic strip.
+Next, they explore the connection between knowing a text's audience and reading argumentative text.

 6. 5 Tips for Teaching Argumentative Text